 - Make sure kids have some downtime: After a long day of school and activities, kids need a bit of downtime before digging into homework.
 “Most kids need at least a half hour to unwind,” Dolin suggests.
 This downtime helps kids recharge and increases their ability to focus.
 Braun also emphasizes that parents need to watch out for overscheduling after-school activities and making sure these don’t supersede homework.

 Help kids plan their homework with this weekly homework planner.
+Click on the link below to access the planner.
 In addition to receiving the planner, you’ll also be signed up for my weekly-ish newsletter with tips on how to raise independent, self-reliant kids:

 Eventually, kids can independently manage their own time